 The Twins hike: descending to Stanley Gap Road

-Towards the end of The Twins hike, the stairs are completed exposed to the sun.
-So if you haven’t re-applied sunscreen, you might want to do this before heading down.
+Towards the end of The Twins hike, the stairs are completely exposed to the sun.
+So if you haven’t reapplied sunscreen, you might want to do this before heading down.
 The sun in Hong Kong is quite strong!

-And simply follow the stairway until you reach Stanley Gap Road, the main road that will lead you to Stanley.
+And follow the stairway until you reach Stanley Gap Road, the main road leading you to Stanley.

-There are many signs along the way but these signs are more useful when you start hiking the Twins from south to north.
+There are many signs along the way, but these are more useful when you start hiking the Twins from south to north.

 The end of The Twins hike

-Alternatively, if you want to head back to where you started, cross the road and wait for the bus on the opposite side of the road.
+Alternatively, if you want to head back to where you started, cross the road and wait for the bus on the opposite side.
 Bus 6 and 260 will take you back to Central Bus Terminus at Exchange Square.

 Hiking the Violet Hill and Twin Peaks hike in reverse: from Stanley Gap Road to Wong Nai Chung Reservoir

-As I mentioned before, you can hike the entire Wilson Trail Section 1 in reverse.
-Which means you start hiking from Stanley Gap Road and hike to Wong Nai Chung Reservoir.
+As I mentioned, you can reverse hike the entire Wilson Trail Section 1.
+This means you start hiking from Stanley Gap Road and hike to Wong Nai Chung Reservoir.

-Hiking from south to north may be an option if you are staying around Stanley area.
+Hiking from south to north may be an option for staying around the Stanley area.

-Or if you want to continue on other hikes when you complete the entire Wilson Trail Section 1.
+Or if you want to continue other hikes when completing the entire Wilson Trail Section 1.
 From Wong Nai Chung Reservoir, you can hike north and head to Jardine’s Lookout or hike east and head to Tai Tam Reservoir.

 Are you ready to trek the hiking trail at Violet Hill and Twin Peaks?

-I know there is so much to see and do in Hong Kong, but I think one of the city’s best highlights is all the green spaces and hiking trails.
-If you have half a day to spare, definitely try the Violet Hill and The Twin Peaks hike!
+I know there is so much to see and do in Hong Kong, but one of the city’s best highlights is all the green spaces and hiking trails.
+If you have half a day to spare, try the Violet Hill and The Twin Peaks hike!

 Other hikes in Hong Kong you might be interested: